NordicSemiconductor/pc-nrfutil/README.md

 The `-f` option instructs nrfutil to actually program the board connected to COM3 with the connectivity software required to operate as a serialized SoftDevice.
 Use with caution as this will overwrite the contents of the IC's flash memory.

 ##### serial
-**Note**: DFU over a serial line is currently disabled

 Perform a full DFU procedure over a serial (UART) line.
 This command takes several options that you can list using:
 ```
 nrfutil dfu serial --help
 ```
-Below is an example of the execution of a DFU procedure of the file generated above over COM3 at 115200 bits per second:
+Below is an example of the execution of a DFU procedure of the file generated above over COM3:
 ```
-nrfutil dfu serial -pkg app_dfu_package.zip -p COM3 -b 115200
+nrfutil dfu serial -pkg app_dfu_package.zip -p COM3
 ```

 #### keys